 Health inspectors make a big deal if they find cockroaches in restaurants and they have a good reason.
 These pests are unsightly and disease carriers but are also indicative of bigger issues in the restaurant.
 These issues include structural flaws that let the roaches in, sanitation problems and generally poor hygiene and possible food safety concerns.

 There is no such thing as a small cockroach problem.
 Although this is a problem that even 5-star restaurants struggle with on a regular basis, you should be on top of pest control at your restaurant.
 Hiring a pest control company for ongoing maintenance is the best strategy.

 Cockroaches are one of a restaurant owner’s worst nightmares.
 The pests are unsightly, smell and can contaminate food.
 It is crucial to eliminate any kind of infestation as quickly as possible and to check for signs of cockroach infestation in a restaurant on a regular basis.
-We offer regular inspection and cockroach extermination services as part of our customized commercial pest control programs.
+We offer regular inspection and cockroach extermination services as part of our customized cockroach exterminator Toronto programs.

 Signs of Cockroaches in Restaurant

 All members of the restaurant staff should be educated on how to spot cockroach problems in the restaurant.
 The sooner the issue is detected the quicker and easier it is to exterminate.
 There should also be clear communication between junior staff and management where the latter should feel free and even encouraged to report pest or suspected pest problems.

 There are a few accurate signs that you may have a cockroach problem in the restaurant beside obviously seeing one.

 1. Seeing Cockroaches